 When they did a herd test, they found that the daughters of Achievement were quite amazing, and the results where unbelievable.
 The somatic cell count was as low as 3 on some of the animals and didn't go above 12.
 This is when Stewart decided that he wanted to breed a quarter of his herd with Achievement in the spring mating season.
-He has once
+He has once before mated his whole herd with only two bulls, and both those bulls came out to be the sire of the century in the respective breeds, and he was confident that Achievement would be just as good.

 He then proceeded to mate 25% of his herd with Achievement during the spring mating season of 2023.
 After he had mated his cows with Achievement, he saw the BW skyrocket, and suddenly Achievement was number 3 on animal evaluation and before he could take in the good news, he was number 1.
-Achievement has now been the number one BW bull since January 2024 and is still at number one after the latest run in
+Achievement has now been the number one BW bull since January 2024 and is still at number one after the latest run in April 2024.